An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Appendix

 \subsection{PINNs constraints study}

 A parametric study using PINNs identified $\lambda_n=0.1$ as the optimal Lagrange multiplier to guide the CNN kernel toward the target weights.
-Error magnitude, $\phi$ was measured between learned \textit{L} and target \textit{T} weights,i.e. computed as $\phi = \sqrt{(L_{1} - T_{1})^2 + (L_{2} - T_{2})^2 + (L_{3} - T_{3})^2}$ and results showed that for $\lambda_n \ge 0.1$, both boundary conditions (ZBC and FBC) converged with minimal error.
+Error magnitude, $\phi$ was measured between learned (\textit{L}) and target (\textit{T}) weights.
+This is computed as:

+and results showed that for $\lambda_n \ge 0.1$, both boundary conditions (ZBC and FBC) converged with minimal error.
 Thus, $\lambda_n = 0.1$ was chosen to ensure effective PINNs activation.
 This studies is seen in figure \ref{lagmultplot} indicating the error analysis conducted.